serendipitjx/Embodied-jaka-agent/README.md

 # Embodied-JAKA-Agent

 This project was developed for a robotics competition organised by Shanghai Jiao Tong University Shuzi Shanhai club and we won the Second Prize.
-It features an autonomous pakage delivery system that integrates a JAKA Zu robot arm and a mobile base, controlled by a Large Language Model (LLM).
+It features an autonomous pakage delivery system that uses JAKA Lumi, it can be evoked by identifying user's orders by deploying Large Language Model (LLM).

 ## Core Functions

 - **LLM-Based Control**: Uses DeepSeek-V3  to process voice commands and automatically trigger specific tool functions.
 - **Automated Workflow**: Implements a complete loop: Voice Wake-up -> QR Code Task Retrieval -> Target Navigation -> Fixed-point Grasping -> Delivery.
 - **Hardware Coordination**: Connects multiple modules including audio, camera, mobile base, and the robotic arm.